slsa-framework/slsa/docs/spec/v1.1/threats.md

 or environment where the software ran.

 *Out of scope:* SLSA's threat model does not explicitly model runtime dependencies.
-Instead, each runtime dependency is considered a distinct piece of software with its own threats.
+Instead, each runtime dependency is considered a distinct artifact with its own threats.

 </details>